Lake Agawam, seen here in Southampton in 2023.

 The propositions will appear as the third proposal on the ballot in East Hampton and Southampton, after a statewide and a countywide referendum.
 Voters can cast ballots during early voting and on Nov.
 5 — Election Day.

 The Southampton Town proposition would allow Southampton Village to install a filtration system on a parcel of preserved land.
-In East Hampton Town, voters are being asked to approve a land swap that would allow Suffolk County to build a roundabout at the intersection of two county roads.
+In East Hampton Town, voters are being asked to approve a land deal that could give Suffolk County the ability to build a roundabout at the intersection of two county roads.

 In Southampton Town, voters are being asked to authorize a land swap with Southampton Village as part of a yearslong effort to treat the polluted Lake Agawam.
 If approved, the village would be allowed to build an algae harvester on preserved property to treat and filter water in the lake.